 Blink rate is reduced during computer use and video game play due to intense visual concentration.
 Blinking interferes with concentration by breaking up the image, so the brain slows down the blink rate to nearly one-quarter of a normal resting blink rate.
 This dries out the eyes.

-Borderline dry eye symptoms can be exacerbated withcontact lens wear, although newer generation contact lenses have moisture release agents embedded within the lens that help moisturize the eyes during contact lens wear, rather than wick away moisture from the eye’s surface.
+Borderline dry eye symptoms can be exacerbated with contact lens wear, although newer generation contact lenses have moisture release agents embedded within the lens that help moisturize the eyes during contact lens wear, rather than wick away moisture from the eye’s surface.

-In my practice, we measure tear quality and production, and consider your health history to customize the best dry eye management program for you or your child.
+In my practice, we measure tear quality and production and consider your health history to customize the best dry eye management program for you or your child.

 If the cause is a health problem, this should be treated first.
 If it is related to a medication, an alternative can be explored.

 Temporary relief can be achieved with over-the-counter drops and ointments, but these last only a short while, and flush away the body’s own tears, which are more effective than artificial tears (AT).
-Artifical tears do not nourish or protect your eye like your own natural tears do.
+Artificial tears do not nourish or protect your eye as your own natural tears do.
 The body’s tears contain lysozymes (which fight off bacteria by breaking down bacterial cell walls), lactoferrins, immunoglobulins, glucose, potassium, and O2.

 Other treatment options include nutritional supplementation with Omega 3 fatty acids to promote natural tear production, eating more moisture-promoting foods, anti-inflammatory prescription drops such as Restasis or prednisone, and moisture chamber glasses.
 Since I practice holistically, I use more natural treatment options first, then medications second.
 Overall, I always give patients choices in treatment when options are available, to partner with you in you, and your family’s health care.

-A dry eye problem in children and adults is uncomfortable, and unhealthy for the eyes.
+A dry eye problem in children and adults is uncomfortable and unhealthy for the eyes.
 Finding the root of the problem and the best treatment is important to keep your child’s eyes healthy, comfortable, and beautiful.